OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-clear-delete.md

 # Clear or delete ranges using the Excel JavaScript API

-This article provides examples that show how to clear and delete ranges with the Excel JavaScript API.
-For the complete list of properties and methods supported by the `Range` object, see the [Excel.Range class](/javascript/api/excel/excel.range).
+This article provides code samples that clear and delete ranges with the Excel JavaScript API.
+For the complete list of properties and methods supported by the `Range` object, see [Excel.Range class](/javascript/api/excel/excel.range).

 [!include[Excel cells and ranges note](../includes/note-excel-cells-and-ranges.md)]